University of Michigan

 - Relationships between diet composition, obesity and cancer prevention

-- Developing methodology for eliciting specific dietary changes and using biomarker endpoints to elucidate the mechanisms by which diet can reduce cancer risk
+- Use of biomarker endpoints to optimize dosing and to elucidate the mechanisms by which dietary factors can reduce cancer risk

-- Mechanisms by which specific types of dietary patterns can be useful for preventing weight gain
+- Evaluating mechanisms by which specific types of dietary factors can be utilized to prevent weight gain

-- Applying the methodology developed to community and clinical settings
+- Applying the intervention methodologies developed to community and clinical settings for broader use

-- M.S., Environmental Health Sciences, University of Michigan, School of Public Health, Ann Arbor, Mich., 1980
+- M.S., Environmental Health Sciences, University of Michigan, School of Public Health, Ann Arbor, Michigan, 1980

 - Postdoctoral Fellowship, National Center for Toxicological Research, Food and Drug Administration, Jefferson, Ark., 1986